 Summary

-The best care in medicine is when we can take the knowledge of Western science and combine it with the therapeutic intervention of complementary and integrative medicine.
-When it comes to pregnancy, women look for support in many areas of their health.
-The most important aspect is a healthy growing fetus, but more and more, women are seeking ways to optimize their pregnancy experience.
-Collaboration between conventional medicine and alternative medicine is a cornerstone for providing this holistic approach to care.
+The best care in medicine often combines the knowledge of Western science with the therapeutic interventions of complementary and integrative medicine.
+During pregnancy, women seek support in many areas of their health.
+While the primary focus is a healthy growing fetus, many women also look for ways to enhance their pregnancy experience.
+Collaboration between conventional and alternative medicine can provide a holistic approach to care.